 How to Become a Freelancer?

-You might be considering freelancing because of unemployment, or you want to earn extra on the side.
+You might be considering freelancing because of unemployment, or you want to earn extra on the side or you want to avoid complex corporation tax.
 Whatever the reason is you must ask yourself a few questions:

 - Are you ready to do freelancing?

 - Do you want to continue your current job and take freelancing as your second job?

 - The skills to become a freelancer, do you have them?